MagicLeo21/PodcastTranscripts/EnglishPod/[033]Foul.md

 **DIALOGUE FIRST TIME**

+> A: Has the game started yet?

+> B: Yeah, about 5 minutes ago.

+> A: Who's winning?

+> B: The Bulls, of course!

+> A: What!
+That wasn't a foul!
+C'mon, ref!

+> B: Don't worry, Shaq always screws up free throws.

+> A: You were right!
+He didn't make the shot!

+> B: That was a great shot!
+A three pointer, yeah!

+> A: Did you see that?
+He traveled and the ref didn't call it!

+> B: This ref needs glasses.
+Hey ref, open your eyes!
+I can't believe he didn't see that!

+> A: Okay… end of the first quarter… Alright, I'm gonna make a beer run.

 **Marco:** Alright, a really common situation whenever you're watching games with the friends, right?

 **Erica:** You need to get a beer.